gardener/landscaper/docs/technical/deployer_contract.md

 ## What is a Deployer?

-A 'deployer' is basically a kubernetes controller that watches resources of the type `deployitems.landscaper.gardener.cloud`.
-These 'deploy items' represent steps of a workflow that are to be executed in a certain manner.
-Each deployer implements one method of 'deploying something' and is responsible for deploy items that match its type.
+A 'deployer' is basically a kubernetes controller that watches resources of the type `deployitems.landscaper.gardener.cloud`. _Deploy Items_ have a unique type (`.spec.type`) that describes the supported deployment or installation method and is also the identifier for the corresponding deployer.
 For example: Among the basic deployers that come with the landscaper is a `helm` deployer, which reacts on deploy items of type `landscaper.gardener.cloud/helm` and is able to deploy, update, and delete helm charts.
 Another one would be the `manifest` deployer, which manages basic kubernetes manifests which are contained in the corresponding deploy items.

-## Anatomy of a Deploy Item
+## Structure of a Deploy Item

 ### Spec